Domain Join - Machine Accounts

 Limiting Unix Password Auth

-Currently unix password authentication is targetted as the method for sudo.
+Currently unix password authentication is targeted as the method for sudo.
 Initial access to the machine should come from ssh keys (and in future, ctap2).

-In order to maintain compatability with LDAP style authentication, we allow "anonymous hosts" to retrieve ssh public keys, and then perform sudo authentication.
+In order to maintain compatibility with LDAP style authentication, we allow "anonymous hosts" to retrieve ssh public keys, and then perform sudo authentication.

 This has the obvious caveat that anyone can stand up a machine that trusts a Kanidm instance.
 This presents a double edged sword: